** Keswick Hall is currently closed for renovations in 2018 and according to the website, will reopen in 2019.

 Or, dine a bit more casually in the clubby bar.
 You can order from either the pub or fine dining menu.
 I was told by a long-term club member to order the Monrovia Farm Burger ($15): “you won’t be disappointed.”
 I wasn’t – it was satisfying as all get out and just may tempt vegetarians to rethink their food choices.
 The Fig/Prosciutto/Goat Cheese Salad warrants seconds, and the signature “comfort food” 40-Clove Chicken Breast ($28) is as toothsome as it gets.

 Golf great, Arnold Palmer, was among the founding members of the Keswick Golf Club, so the sport has been serious business here since day one.
-Palmer re-designed the resort’s course in the ’90’s, but just this year – in 2014, Pete Dye was hired to completely modernize it.
-If the joy that registers on the faces of players is any indication, the newly opened course is as challenging as it is picturesque.
+Palmer re-designed the resort’s course in the ’90’s, but in 2014, Pete Dye completely modernized it to much approval.

 But you need not pay big bucks to join in order to hit the links, work out in an expansive fitness center or catch a game on one of the TV’s at the club’s bar.
 All you have to do is check in to the resort.